gkenios/devobot/README.md

 ---

-An agentic bot to access FAQs.
+An agentic chatbot that can access Devoteam's FAQs.